 Medtronic has identified eight (8) batteries from six (6) unique supplier lots with a nonconformance in the weld connecting the battery cells.
 If present, this welding nonconformance may cause the battery to malfunction and no longer provide power, or prevent the battery from holding a complete charge, or properly recharge.
 Three (3) of these batteries were from the same battery manufacturing lot, and in May 2022, Medtronic initiated a retrieval for this specific lot of batteries.
-Your account did not receive any of the affected batteries from the retrieved lot., however we are communicating this failure to all HVAD sites to raise awareness and stress the importance of responding to alarms and removing faulty batteries from service.
+Your account did receive one or more of the affected batteries from this lot and have already received a communication on the process for recalling these batteries in May 2022 (Medtronic reference FA1257).
 Actions have been taken to improve control of the welding process.